ligolang/ligo/gitlab-pages/docs/reference/decorators/entry.md

 <Syntax syntax="cameligo">

-The attribute `[@entry]` on a function marks said function as an *entrypoint* of the contract, either at top-level or in a module that is then used as a contract.
+The attribute `[@entry]` on a function marks that function as an [entrypoint](../../tezos/contracts/entrypoints) of the contract, either at top-level or in a module that is then used as a contract.
 Here is an example of entrypoints defined in a module:

 ```cameligo group=entry
 type storage = int